dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 project.saveACopy(r"C:/OneDr/Master_Well_Locations/" + r"GDBv.2\\.aprx")
 ```

 We will utilize many arcpy methods as well as iteration techniques in this step.
-The following reference material will help clarify:
+The following reference material will help clarify: <br>
 <br>
 A link to a lab showing renderer building can be found here: https://github.com/dylanpouncy/Pounc_GEOS676/blob/main/Labs/Week06/Lab06_Script.py <br>
 <br>
 A link to module notes explaining loops and iteration can be found here: https://github.com/dylanpouncy/Pounc_GEOS676/blob/main/ModuleNotes/Module2Notes.py

-**Step 7 - Using Aerial Images to Check Master Well Database**
+**Step 7 - Using Aerial Images to Check Master Well Database** <br>
 In this step we will build a custom tool in ArcGIS to allow the user to select the Master Well Location from different aerial images.
 To do this, you will need to create a custom tool within ArcGIS, which can be done either through the desktop application or imported from python via Custom Python Toolbox
 To navigate and create a new custom python toolbox in ArcGIS, follow these steps: